 Submitted by invitation to the special issue of Journal of Computational Geomettry devoted to the conference.

-We solve an open problem posed by Micheal Biro in 2013, motivated by his and other's work on beacon-based routing.
+We solve an open problem posed by Michael Biro at CCCG 2013 that was inspired by his and others’ work on beacon-based routing.
 Consider a human and a puppy on a simple closed curve in the plane.
 The human can walk along the curve at bounded speed and change direction as desired.
-The puppy runs along the curve as long as the Euclidean straight-line distance to the human is decreasing, so that it is always at a point on the curve where the distance is locally minimal.
+The puppy runs along the curve (faster than the human) always reducing the Euclidean straight-line distance to the human, and stopping only when the distance is locally minimal.
 Assuming that the curve is smooth (with some mild genericity constraints) or a simple polygon, we prove that the human can always catch the puppy in finite time.
 Our results hold regardless of the relative speeds of puppy and human, and even if the puppy’s speed is unbounded.